MicrosoftDocs/Devices-docs/surface/microsoft-in-region-same-unit-repair.md

 Microsoft can repair many commercial Surface devices via in-region repair facilities.
 If troubleshooting or diagnostics determine that your Surface device needs repair and is eligible for mail-in repair services, you can ship it to Microsoft for repair and return.

+> [!NOTE]
+> Allow an average of 6-8 days to receive your replacement device.
+Times may vary based on location and product availability.

 ## Open service request

 To initiate service, open a request via a self-serve portal: